EnergyInnovation/eps-us/docs/remapping.md

 - Industries (as well as agriculture and waste management) cannot be remapped.

+- Industries are structurally associated with particular ISIC Code categories used in the input-output model.

 - Industries are structurally associated with particular process emissions types (e.g. in "Fraction of Process Emissions Reductions by Pollutant") and policy levers (e.g. in "This Year Change in Process Emissions by Policy and Industry").
 These associations are also present in difficult-to-change input data (e.g. indst/BPEiC and indst/PERAC).
 This rules out any remapping that would change the type of process emissions that an industry emits or which policies can be used to reduce those process emissions.

 - Two industries are energy suppliers and have corresponding elements in the cash flow entities subscript (natural gas and petroleum systems, and coal mining).
 The revenues of these industries are affected by endogenously-calculated changes in demand for the associated fuels (i.e. in "Change in Revenue by Industry").
 There are other, complex ways in which the revenues of these industries are handled differently from other industries.
 Remapping one of these industries would invalidate the revenue calculations.